AQSoftware/doc-aq-miniapp-core/source/integration_guide.rst

    as images our sound files), so it is necessary for your mini app to tell the Host app that it is safe to remove the preloader screen and show it to the user.

+#. **When the result from your mini app is already available and your gameplay is about to end** - The result from your mini app
+   (such as the score, or the player won or not)

 #. **When your app should end** - Once the game play of your app has ended, you should inform the Host app about this, so it can
    display succeeding screens.